-FORM 10-K/A
+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2006

+OR

-7 ANNUAL REPORT PURSUANT TO SECTION 13 OR 15 (D) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended D OR TRANSITION REPORT PURSUANT TO SECTION 13 O 1934 R 15(D) OF T THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Nur nber 0-23081 FARO TECHNO (Exact name of Registrant as sp.
+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number 0-23081

+(Exact name of Registrant as specified in its charter)

 Florida (State or other jurisdiction of incorporation or organization) 59-3157093 (I.R.S.
-Employer Identification Number) 125 Technology Park, Lake Mary, FL (Address of principal executive offices) 32746 (Zip code) (Registrant's telephone number, include ling area code): (407) 333-9911 Securities registered pursuant to Section 12(b) o f the Act: Comm non Stock, par value \$.001 Securities registered pursuant to Se ction 12(g) of th e Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as def ined in Rule 405 of the Securities Act.
-Yes $\ \square$ No $\ \varnothing$ Indicate by check mark if the registrant is not required to file reports pursuant ${\bf t}$ o Section 13 or S Section 15(d) of the Exchange Act.
-Yes \square No \square Indicate by check mark whether the registrant: (1) has filed all reports required g the preceding 12 months (or for such shorter period that the registrant was requested for the past 90 days.
-Yes \square No \square Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of registrant's knowledge, in definite proxy or information statements incorporate Yes \square No \square and " Indicate by check mark whether the registrant is large accelerated filer, an accelarge accelerated filer" in Rule 12b-2 of the Exchange Act. lerated filer, or a non-accelerated filer.
-See definition of "accelerated filer" Large accelerated filer \square Accelerated fi ler ☑ Non-accelerated filer $\ \Box$ Indicate by check mark whether the Registrant is a shell company (as defined in n Rule 12b-2 of t he Exchange Act).
-Yes \square No \square Regis The aggregate market value of the Registrant's common stock held by non-affitrant's most recently completed second fiscal quarter, was \$362 million (based or As of March 1, 2007, there were outstanding 14,706,969 shares of the Registra $\frac{1}{2}$ nt's common stoo ck.
-DOCUMENTS INCORPORATE TED BY REFER RENCE Portions of the Registrant's proxy statement for the 2007 Annual Meeting of Sl nareholders are in ncorporated by reference in Part II.

-EXPLANATORY NOTE

-This Form 10-K/A (the "Amended Report") is being filed to include the conformed signatures of Grant Thornton LLP in the Audit Opinion, the Internal Control Audit Opinion, and the Consent of Independent Registered Public Accounting Firm.

-Except for the change noted above, this Amended Report does not modify or update other disclosures in the original Form 10-K filed on March 15, 2007.
+Employer Identification Number)

+125 Technology Park, Lake Mary, FL (Address of principal executive offices) 32746 (Zip code)

+(Registrant's telephone number, including area code): (407) 333-9911

+Securities registered pursuant to Section 12(b) of the Act: Common Stock, par value \$.001

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗹

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
+Yes 🗆 No 🗹

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No \square

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definite proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. Yes \square No \square

+Indicate by check mark whether the registrant is large accelerated filer, an accelerated filer, or a non-accelerated filer.
+See definition of "accelerated filer" and "large accelerated filer" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer \Box

+Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the Registrant's common stock held by non-affiliates of the Registrant on July 1, 2006, the last business day of the Registrant's most recently completed second fiscal quarter, was \$362 million (based on the last sale on such date on the NASDAQ Global Market).

+As of March 1, 2007, there were outstanding 14,706,969 shares of the Registrant's common stock.

+DOCUMENTS INCORPORATED BY REFERENCE

+Portions of the Registrant's proxy statement for the 2007 Annual Meeting of Shareholders are incorporated by reference in Part II.